Personalization Toolkit: Training Free Personalization of Large Vision Language Models: Experiments

-Our method consistently outperforms baseline models on both single- and multi-concept VQA tasks.
-On the MyVLM dataset, PeKit surpasses the MyVLM method in generating image-aligned captions (as measured by CLIPScore) and in correctly incorporating personalized concept names (as measured by Personalization Recall).
-On the \yollava dataset, \ours outperforms Yo’LLaVA despite requiring no additional training, special tokens, or modifications to the original \VLM.
+\ours consistently outperforms baselines on both single- and multi-concept VQA tasks.
+On the MyVLM dataset, PeKit surpasses MyVLM in generating image-aligned captions (CLIPScore) and correctly referencing personalized concepts (Personalization Recall).
+On the \yollava benchmark, \ours outperforms Yo’LLaVA without requiring any fine-tuning, special tokens, or model modifications.

-On the \thisismy benchmark, Yo’LLaVA fails to improve over the base LLaVA model, whereas \ours achieves a notable performance gain of approximately 5\%, demonstrating strong capabilities in both visual recognition and question answering.
-Additionally, \ours generalizes well to the video domain (\ref{vidpers}), unlike prior approaches, which are not readily extendable to video.
-In this setting, our method improves the original model’s performance by 12\% and continue to show gains when paired with a more capable instruction-following backbone.
+On the \thisismy benchmark, Yo’LLaVA performs on par with the base LLaVA, while \ours yields a 5\% improvement, showing strong visual recognition and reasoning.
+In multi-concept cases, Yo’LLaVA degrades base model performance, whereas \ours delivers a consistent 7\% gain.
+Moreover, \ours generalizes effectively to the video domain (\ref{vidpers}), unlike prior approaches, which are not readily extendable to video. \ours improves the base model by 12\% and maintains gains when combined with stronger instruction-following backbones.

+In summary, our experiments demonstrate that \ours consistently outperforms training-based personalization methods across diverse benchmarks, including single- and multi-concept VQA tasks.
+Its ability to generalize without fine-tuning, maintain performance in multi-concept scenarios, and extend effectively to video settings highlights its robustness and scalability for real-world personalized visual understanding.